HB3, a Digital Organ System by The Organ Workshop

 On occasion these irregularities can be surprisingly severe (particularly towards the bass), where an individual note-frequency can often be found to be much, much louder, or quieter, than its two adjacent neighbours.

-[Frequency regulation in a recognisably similar form was actually a feature of many of the very early analogue electronic organs - such as those made by the Hammond or Compton organ companies - but has never hitherto been practical on any digital system.
+[Frequency regulation in a recognisably similar form was actually a feature of many of the very early 'additive' analogue electronic organs - such as those made by the Hammond or Compton organ companies - but has never hitherto been practical on any digital system.
 The majority of digital organ manufacturers nowadays attempt to tackle the regulation issue by merely providing loudness & tonal adjustments for each note].

-The Regulator is played from a keyboard - either one of the organ's own manuals or using a remote MIDI keyboard.
+The Regulator is played from a keyboard - using either one of the organ's own manuals or using a remote MIDI keyboard.
 The operator is able to play pure semitone sine-waves through the loudspeakers, a complete frequency range from around 15Hz to 18kHz, more than 10 octaves.
 The loudness of each of these tones is then individually adjusted by ear until a satisfactorily smooth response is achieved throughout the compass.

 The result of this process is then saved as a Regulation table.
 There may be just one Regulation required by an organ system, or within a larger multi-channel installation specific Regulations are created & saved for each loudspeaker set.